 We strongly suggest all clients have a credit card available to them throughout the duration of their stay as it is essential in emergency situations.
 Speak to your financial institution about credit card options that work for you and your family.
 Credit cards are very widely accepted and are the easiest route for most purchases.
 For larger purchases (eg over $200) you may be asked for additional ID if you have a foreign credit card.

-Catered accommodations – If you booked a catered package dinner and continental breakfast (Cereal, Toast, Tea, Coffee) will be prepared by the chalet host 6 days a week.
+Catered accommodations – If you booked a catered package dinner will be provided 4 days a week.

 Photo: Whistler Fire and Ice show takes place every Sunday night and its FREEEEEEEE!